 2. Deferred sales on mutual funds

-They are commonly known as back-end loads.
+These are commonly known as back-end loads.
 Basically, a back-end load is a fee imposed on an investor when he sells his mutual fund shares.
-It is usually expressed as a percentage of the total shares sold.
+It is usually expressed as a percentage of the value of total shares sold.
 A back-end load can be a fixed fee or one that decreases with time – often between five and 10 years.
 In the latter event, the highest cost that an investor incurs is during the first year.

 To explain the concept better, consider this example.
 Suppose an individual invests a sum of $10,000 in ABC Mutual Fund.
 The firm charges a 4% back-end load.
 After some time, the investment increases to $14,000 and the investor opts to sell it.
-Out of the $14,000 that he invested, he will incur a 4% fee, that is, $14,000*0.04, which is the fund company retains.
+Out of the $14,000 that he invested, he will incur a 4% fee, that is, $14,000*0.04, which is money the company retains.
 It means that the investor is only entitled to $13,440.